haxtheweb/edtechjoker/glossary.md

 ## Gulp.js
-Gulp is an open-source JavaScript toolkit to automate & enhance your workflow. gulp is an open-source JavaScript toolkit created by Eric Schoffstall[5] used as a streaming build system (similar to a more package-focused Make) in front-end web development.
+Gulp is an open-source JavaScript toolkit to automate & enhance your workflow.
+Gulp is an open-source JavaScript toolkit created by Eric Schoffstall used as a streaming build system (similar to a more package-focused Make) in front-end web development.
 It is a task runner built on Node.js and npm, used for automation of time-consuming and repetitive tasks involved in web development like minification, concatenation, cache busting, unit testing, linting, optimization, etc. https://gulpjs.com https://en.wikipedia.org/wiki/Gulp.js